 Raster-based graphics algorithms simulate many effects by operating on multiple fragments in the same pixel.
-Several existing algorithms keep all the fragments for each pixel [Carpenter 1984; Mark and Proudfoot 2001; Wittenbrink 2001] so that they can be sorted and composited in either front-to-back or back-to-front order for transparency.
-However, the unbounded memory requirements for these types of algorithms is a limiting factor for practical applications.
+Several existing algorithms keep all the fragments for each pixel [Carpenter 1984; Mark

 Recent work by Callahan et al. [2005] proposed the k-buffer-a fixed size buffer of fragments per pixel that is maintained in GPU memory.
 This k-buffer was shown to be effective for sorting and compositing fragments in the special case of direct volume rendering with current graphics hardware.
 However, many applications other than direct volume rendering require access to multiple fragments simultaneously.
 Here, we generalize the definition of the k-buffer to be a pool of fragments per pixel that can be read, modified, and written at the fragment level.
 The benefit of the kbuffer is that it allows fragments to be compared, ordered, blended, and discarded in a streaming manner.
 Thus, many effects that normally require multiple passes over the scene geometry can instead be streamed through the k-buffer in one pass.
 Note that in this paper, we refer to a pass as a rendering pass over the scene geometry, not image processing passes, such as deferred shading, which render a screen-aligned quadrilateral with a pixel shader.
 For large or complex scenes, the geometry passes are much more expensive than the image processing passes.